POPWorldMedia/POPForums/docs/index.md

 ---
 ![POP Forums logo](https://avatars2.githubusercontent.com/u/8217691?s=200&v=4)

-POP Forums v16 is a forum app for ASP.NET Core, used as the base for several sites maintained by the author.
-It is not a science project, but a long-term commitment to great community.
+POP Forums v16 is a forum app for ASP.NET Core, used as the base for several sites maintained by the author, as well as a commercial, cloud hosted product.
+It's a long-term commitment to great community.
 If you're looking for the commercial hosted product and support for it, go to [popforums.com](https://popforums.com/).

 _This documentation is for the open source POP Forums project.
 For documentation about the commercial hosted product, visit [support.popforums.com](https://support.popforums.com/)._

 The project goals include:
-* Use ASP.NET Core.
+* Use ASP.NET Core and cloud resources for robust scale-out.
 * Keep the project open source.
 * Be the best ASP.NET Core-based forum.
 * Not duplicate UBB's 1998 UI for the Nth time.